-Productivity.
+Productivity can be elusive.
 Have you ever had one of those days when you notice it’s 4 p.m., and you finally sit down for that morning cup of coffee that you never got, and reflect back on your day, only to wonder what is was that you actually accomplished?

 It’s relatable, right?
 We’ve all been there, and we all hate those kinds of days.
 You know you did stuff because you’re exhausted, but when asked, you haven’t got a clue what you actually did all day.